dart-lang/site-www/src/_articles/archive/numeric-computation.md

 is the same size as a pointer on your platform, minus 1 bit.
 On a 32-bit machine, a smi holds a 31-bit signed integer.
 On a 64-bit machine, a smi holds a 63-bit signed integer.
-A smi doesn’t require a memory allocation to be created and is stored directly in a field.
+A smi doesn't require a memory allocation to be created and is stored directly in a field.
 The VM can do this by storing twice the numeric value, guaranteeing the low bit being 0.